mrbende/RNAprep/README.md

 Once the GEM of tissue samples has been created, and the larger GEM of GTEx-TCGA data has been combined, the last step is to add the sample processed with STAR/RSEM to the larger sample of public data.
 This is most easily done by running `gemmaker.py` again.
 Create a **new** directory, containing `kidney_FPKM.txt` and `SAMPLE_NAME.fpkm.txt`.
 It is also possible to add multiple sample files, as it is often the case to have one 'normal' file and one 'tumor' sample.
 With this new directory, simplpy run `gemmaker.py` again.

 NOTE: This can be combined with the previous step to just run `gemmaker.py` once.
 It is recommended to do this seperately, however, because there are many downstream applications where it will be useful to have a separate GEM containing just the public data.

+From here, we can now work with a single output file.
+We will call it a generic `GEM.txt` with a corresponding `labels.txt`.
+It is recommended that you assign a more descriptve output name when running.